 PCS Control System Info

-I may continue development and testing of the OEM control system now that EFI Live has 68RFE tuning capabilities, but it is doubtful that the OEM system tuned with EFI Live will be a better alternative.
+I may continue development and testing of the OEM control system now that EFI Live has 68RFE tuning capabilities, but it is doubtful that the OEM system tuned with EFI Live will be a better alternative with all the sensors and wiring it needs to operate.

 includes the base calibration and tech support to get it installed,